 - Simple, new ideas of beauty

-Industrial design pulls back the curtain to show the unfinished parts that other design types hide.
+The industrial design pulls back the curtain to show the unfinished parts that other design types hide.
 Designs expose pipes and vents.
 A glass table top illuminates how the metal legs join below.
 There is beauty and whimsy in the most utilitarian of objects.
 Restoration Hardware and its ilk are famous for lovingly highlighting the attractiveness of the everyday.
 The design started in a cost-saving way to convert old industrial spaces into apartments.

 Shiplap walls and concrete floors stamp an industrial frame onto your home décor.
 Metal is also central to industrial design, so consider buying wood and metal bookcases to surround your open fireplace.
 These designs can be freestanding or attached to the wall.
 You can create a simple fireplace frame from used materials to set around the MagikFlame 28-inch insert.
 The insert is just the guts of the electric fireplace, and you can fit it almost anywhere to add ambiance to the room.
 Fill some shelves with interesting mechanical or utilitarian objects.

 If your space is smaller than an old factory, you can raise the height of the room by installing the shiplap vertically.
 This draws the eye up and makes the room look taller.
 Shiplap adds an industrial texture to any wall or ceiling in your home.
-In a high-ceilinged room, panel shiplap up the walls to the height of a “normal” ceiling.
-This partial coverage brings a vast space down to human scale.
+In a high-ceilinged room, panels shiplap up the walls to the height of a “normal” ceiling.
+This partial coverage brings a vast space down to the human scale.
 For a very high ceiling, paneling up to the top adds a certain grandeur.

 If you are in a fully open space, place the fireplace and bookcases near your bed, so you can fall asleep to a roaring fire set on a timer to turn off.
 Using shiplap as a wall treatment in a large, multipurpose room has a unifying effect.
 Or only panel a single area to set it off.